zeel01/monarch/readme.md

 	});
 });
 ```
-Here we push a new object into `controls`, and that object contains a `class` and its own `controls` array.
+Here we push a new object into `components.controls`, and that object contains a `class` and its own `controls` array.
 That array contains two new controls we want to make.

 ![A hand sheet with a custom control group.](examples/guide-custom-control-group.png)